Worlds Apart: The Two Koreas After Seven Decades of Separation

 Yet at times like these the question of reunifying Korea looms large.
 And as these graphics show, along with huge challenges, bringing the two sides back together would also bring enormous benefits.

 A united Korea of 76 million people could become more powerful and prosperous, at least in the long term.
-The South’s aging population is one of its greatest economic challenges, and North’s lower median age and higher fertility rate would greatly improve the demographic picture.
+The South’s aging population is one of its greatest economic challenges.
+The North’s lower median age and higher fertility rate would greatly improve the demographic picture.
 It would also bring a host of problems, given the malnourished state of many of North Korea’s people and its poor health system.

 North Korea is more endowed with natural resources, ranging from coal to rare earths, which would complement South Korea’s industrial output.